 But at some point, you need to go from simply doing it every day to making it a part of your core identity.
 Only then will you stick to it without the constant need for reinforcement.
 The idea here is that you can build a lasting habit by making it a reflection of who you are on the inside.
 Simply put, you need to believe the habit is part of what makes YOU a unique person.

-You need to identify with your goals and habits and make sure they are centered on a specific outcome (like working on your Olympic lifts in the gym or reducing your waist line to become healthier and decrease your risk of disease).
+You need to identify with your goals and habits and make sure they are centred on a specific outcome (like working on your Olympic lifts in the gym or reducing your waistline to become healthier and decrease your risk of disease).